mirumee/ariadne-website/docs/fragments.md

 }
 ```

-`fragmentName` is fragment's name (any valid GraphQL field name) and `TypeName` is name of the GraphQL type from schema for which this fragment is used.
+`fragmentName` is the fragment's name (any valid GraphQL field name) and `TypeName` is the name of the GraphQL type from the schema for which this fragment is used.

 To use fragment in a query, place three dots followed by its name (`...fragmentName`) in a place where its fields should be included: